krs00/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game

-This is a simple Rock Paper Scissors
+This is a simple Rock Paper Scissors game

 This game is made with HTML CSS and Javascript
 The game goes up to five rounds, played against a computer.